 The way consumers buy is changing.
 Several studies have identified this behaviour.
-Each of us understands that our buying habits have changed.
+Each of us understands that our purchasing habits have changed.
 Today, if we need household items, we turn to Amazon.
 If we want entertainment, we turn to Netflix.
 If we’re going to plan a fantastic vacation, we turn to Tripadvisor or Google.
 Consumers research between 1 to 4 hours online before making any purchasing decisions.
 This type of consumer behaviour was not the case a decade ago when Android did not exist, and when Apple just launched the iPhone.

 After a while, your target audience’s buying preferences will undoubtedly have changed again.
 For instance, global events like natural calamities, economic crisis, and a pandemic will change consumer behaviour yet again.

 Understanding how data is used and processed will help marketers prepare their marketing organisations for change.
 Here are seven ways how data culture will affect organisations and their future success.

 - The Acceptance of Data Science